Global English Camp

 Check out our application process.
 Before you apply to be a Global English Camp coach, ensure that the following apply to you:

 English Level Requirement: you must possess native-level English proficiency.
-Being mother tongue is not required.
+English does not have to be your mother tongue.

 Age Requirement: you must be at least 18 years or older by the program start date.